eli78435/snake-game/README.md

 # Snake

 Vanilla JS snake game.
-The snake's goal is to eat and fill its bodies as mutch as posible Move using touch and arrows (keyboard)
+The snake's goal is to eat and fill its bodies as mutch as posible Move using touch and keyboard (arrows)

 click [snake-game](https://eli78435.github.io/snake-game/) to start playing online